 Norðurfjörður and the Pool at Krossnelaug

-By evening on our first day in the Westfjords, we had reached the end of Route 647 and arrived at Norðurfjörður, a tiny settlement underneath the imposing Krossnesfjall mountain.
-After setting up our tent at its beach-side campsite, Urðartindur, we took a short excursion into Krossnelaug.
+The Westfjords’ Route 647 ends at Norðurfjörður, a tiny settlement underneath the imposing Krossnesfjall Mountain.
+After arriving and setting up our tent at the beach-side campsite, we took a short excursion to an amazing pool called Krossnelaug.

-Krossnelaug is a pool fed by natural hot springs trickling down off the mountain, positioned right along the coast of the Atlantic Ocean, and soaking our bones here was a pleasure after the long day of driving.
-With a backdrop provided by the wide open sea, and a soundtrack courtesy of the lapping waves, the experience was unforgettable.
-And once the rowdy Icelandic family left, it got even better.
+Krossnelaug is fed by natural hot springs trickling down off the mountain, positioned right along the coast of the Atlantic Ocean.
+After the long day of driving, it was a pleasure to soak our bones here, with a backdrop provided by the wide open sea and a soundtrack by the lapping waves.
+And with the departure of the rowdy Icelandic family who had been sharing the pool, the experience got even better.

-On the way back to our tent, we stopped at the small fishing harbor and spotted a seal in the water, holding a freshly caught herring in its mouth.
-The seal was having a difficult time protecting its meal from a growing army of seagulls.
-It continuously fled underneath the water, leaving the gulls to squawk in frustration, only to appear a few meters away.
-It was like something out of a Pixar flick.
-This was our first seal sighting in Iceland, and a fun way to end our first day in the Westfjords.
+On the way back to our tent, we stopped at the small fishing harbor and spotted a seal in the water with a herring between its teeth.
+A growing army of seagulls had designs on its meal, but the seal was too clever.
+Between bites, it would flee underneath the water, leaving the gulls to squawk in frustration, and then reappear a few meters away.
+A humorous sequence, like something out of a Pixar flick, and a fun way to end an eventful first day in the Westfjords.

 August 27, 2013 at 8:09 am